isomerpages/moe-kranjipri/_our-curriculum/Departments/English.md

 **Tips for parents**

-·       Provide good home support.
+* ·       Provide good home support.

-è Encourage your child to develop a good reading habit.
+> Encourage your child to develop a good reading habit.
 Make frequent visits to the library and provide access to different genres

-è Be a good role model.
+> Be a good role model.
 Read to them, write notes and speak Standard English to your child

-è Listen to English news on the radio or television
+> Listen to English news on the radio or television

-è Encourage your child to express his/her opinion on current news, stories or events
+> Encourage your child to express his/her opinion on current news, stories or events

-·       Develop good penmanship from young
+*   Develop good penmanship from young

-·       Encourage the use of dictionary to improve vocabulary
+* Encourage the use of dictionary to improve vocabulary

-·       Encourage purposeful writing e.g. grocery list, planning a holiday, journal of important events, postcard
+* Encourage purposeful writing e.g. grocery list, planning a holiday, journal of important events, postcard

-·       Make revision notes – grammar rules, commonly misspelt words, good words and phrases
+* Make revision notes – grammar rules, commonly misspelt words, good words and phrases

-·       Use annotation strategies during the reading of comprehension texts
+* Use annotation strategies during the reading of comprehension texts